ANTICRIME REWARDS PROGRAMS

 For more than 30 years, the Narcotics Rewards Program (NRP) has been an effective tool to assist the U.S. government in identifying and bringing to justice major violators of U.S. narcotics laws.
-The program supports law enforcement operations in different regions and countries, including Afghanistan, Colombia, Mexico, and Pakistan.
-Successes include the arrests of heads of drug trafficking organizations, members of terrorist organizations, and warlords whose international drug trafficking activities have been their main source of revenue.
-To date, the NRP has brought more than 70 foreign major violators of U.S. Narcotics laws to justice, and the Department of State has paid over $130 million in rewards to individuals who came forward with information leading to the arrest and/or conviction of these criminals.
+The program supports law enforcement operations across the globe.
+Successes include the arrests of heads of drug trafficking organizations, as well as other criminals whose international drug trafficking activities have been their main source of revenue.
+To date, the NRP has helped bring more than 75 foreign major violators of U.S. narcotics laws to justice, and the Department of State has paid over $130 million in rewards to individuals who came forward with information leading to the arrest and/or conviction of these criminals.
 Learn more>>>

-Building on the success of the Narcotics Rewards Program, Congress established the Transnational Organized Crime Rewards Program in 2013 as a tool to enhance the ability of the U.S. government to disrupt and dismantle significant transnational criminal organizations.
-The program gives the Secretary of State statutory authority to offer rewards for information leading the dismantling of transnational criminal organizations, the arrest and/or conviction of members and leaders who operate primarily outside the United States, and the disruption of their financial mechanisms.
+Building on the success of the Narcotics Rewards Program, the Transnational Organized Crime Rewards Program (TOCRP) supports law enforcement efforts to disrupt and dismantle significant transnational criminal organizations.
+The program gives the Secretary of State statutory authority to offer rewards for information leading to the dismantling of transnational criminal organizations, the arrest and/or conviction of members and leaders who operate primarily outside the United States, and the disruption of their financial mechanisms.
 The program covers transnational crimes beyond drug trafficking that threaten national interests, such as human trafficking, wildlife trafficking, cybercrime, money laundering, and trafficking in arms and other illicit goods.
 Learn more>>>